inducer/pycuda/doc/source/array.rst

         The size of the entire array in bytes.
 Computed as :attr:`size` times ``dtype.itemsize``.

+    .. attribute :: ptr

+        Return an :class:`int` reflecting the address in device memory where this array resides.

+        .. versionadded: 2011.1

     .. method :: __len__()

         Returns the size of the leading dimension of *self*.